kodeklubben/codeclub-viewer/README.md

 ## TODO
-We are now generating staticsite.static.[hash].js and all the images one more time during generation of html files in `npm run build:static`, which is unnecessary.
-The js-file is not used, since this code already exists in main, vendor, etc., and the images already exist (all of this created during the first part of the build, `npm run build`).
+We are now generating staticsite.static.[hash].js and all the images one more time during generation of html files in `yarn run build:static`, which is unnecessary.
+The js-file is not used, since this code already exists in main, vendor, etc., and the images already exist (all of this created during the first part of the build, `yarn run build`).
 It doesn't matter, but more elegant if we didn't emit/produce these files during static html generation.

 Perhaps we could merge this with the serving-lazy-branch, so that it is possible to run this on a node-server as well?